Is Your Soul Ready?

 The embodied stress response that can occur after a traumatic event can continue to produce unpleasant effects long after the traumatic event has passed [7].
 In cases of PTSD, this can manifest as flashbacks, disturbed sleep, hyper vigilance, concentration issues, and emotional numbing [8].
 The brain, in its relentless pursuit of closure, subjects the trauma survivor to harrowing replays of the event, and a perpetual reproduction of the associated emotions [9].
 People with PTSD can try to address these symptoms via two approaches, by suppressing the symptoms or by trying to heal the root trauma.

-Current treatments
+Current Treatments

 The most common method of symptom management for PTSD is antidepressant medication, such as selective serotonin reuptake inhibitors (SSRIs) [10].
 Some forms of talk therapy, such as Cognitive Behavioral Therapy (CBT) [11], are also prescribed to help with symptom management, while others, such as Eye Movement Desensitization and Reprocessing (EMDR) [12], aim to resolve the traumatic material that lies at the root of the symptoms.
 Despite the number of treatment options available, there are many who find little benefit in these approaches [13].

-Is Ayahuasca an options for healing PTSD?
+Is Ayahuasca an Option for Healing PTSD?

 You may read a more in-depth dive into the Ayahuasca, Psilocybin, and Bufo substance.